jmablog/jamovi-worksheets/input/03-Comparing-Two-Means/03-Comparing-Two-Means.md

 ::: Questions

-Q1.
+[A1]{}.
 The mean weight of males and females is 64.15 and 77.86 kg respectively.

-Q2.
+[A2]{}.
 The standard deviation of the weight of the male and female groups are 13.84 and 18.08 kg.

-Q3.
+[A3]{}.
 The four tests we must satisfy before running a parametric test are, Normal distribution, High level data, Random selection / allocation of participants (or independence of samples), Homogeneity of variance.

-Q4.
+[A4]{}.
 From the Shapiro-Wilk test, Male p = 0.382, Female p = 0.291.
 Both are not significant, so there is little evidence to suggest that the distribution deviates from normal.

-Q5.
+[A5]{}.
 Yes - the Levene's test shows *p* = 0.427.
 This is greater than 0.05, our criteria for significance, showing that these two groups do **not** have significantly different variances.

-Q6.
+[A6]{}.
 The null hypothesis is written as H~0~: µ~A~ = µ~B~, and the experimental hypothesis would be H~0~: µ~A~ ≠ µ~B~.

 Where µ~A~ is the mean height of the population of group A, and µ~B~ is the mean height of the population of group B. The null hypothesis says that there is no significant difference between the mean heights of group A and group B. The experimental hypothesis says that there is a significant difference between the mean heights of group A and group B. Remember that this is for the **population**, not just the samples you are looking at.

-Q7.
+[A7]{}.
 Yes the data is parametric.
 It satisfies the four conditions, High level data, Independence of measures, Yes to equality of variance (Levene *F* = 0.178, *p* = 0.675), Shapiro-Wilk test of normality (Male *p* = 0.142, Female *p* = 0.522).

-Q8.
+[A8]{}.
 As the data is parametric and we want to find the difference between two different groups, we should run an Independent Measures *t*-test.

-Q9.
+[A9]{}.
 In the Jamovi data file, one set of data is below the other, so every height belongs to a different participant.
 If each participant had 2 pieces of data to compare, e.g. pre and post, then we would run a repeated measures *t*-test.

-Q10.
+[A10]{}.
 When running the t-test, Levene’s test for Equality of Variance *p* = 0.675.
 This shows us that the variance from both groups are not significantly different from each other.

-Q11. *p* = 0.002.
+[A11]{}. *p* = 0.002.
 This means there is strong evidence against the null hypothesis, i.e. there is strong evidence to suggest that the heights of the two groups are different.
 When examining the means, it is clear to see that the females are, on average, taller than the males.

-Q12.
+[A12]{}.
 Cohen's *d* = 0.98, so a large effect size.

-Q13.
+[A13]{}.
 On average, there was a significant difference between the height of males (*M* = 166.78) and females (*M* = 174.52).
 The difference was significant, *t*(49) = -3.305, *p* = 0.002, *d* = 0.982.

-Q14.
+[A14]{}.
 The Shapiro-Wilk test for normality here results in a significant *p* value (0.004), telling us that this data is significantly different from a normal distribution and therefore non-parametric.

-Q15. **H~0~**: There is no difference in the distribution of perception across the course type (therapists vs non-therapists). **H~1~**: There is a difference in the distribution of perception across the course type (therapist vs non-therapist)
+[A15]{}. **H~0~**: There is no difference in the distribution of perception across the course type (therapists vs non-therapists). **H~1~**: There is a difference in the distribution of perception across the course type (therapist vs non-therapist)

-Q16.
+[A16]{}.
 The Mann-Whitney U test is the non-parametric equivalent for comparing the mean scores across two different groups.

-Q17.
+[A17]{}.
 The median score for both groups is 3.

-Q18.
+[A18]{}.
 The mean perception score is 2.77 for therapists, and 2.87 for non-therapists.

-Q19. *p* = 0.727.
+[A19]{}. *p* = 0.727.
 This means that there is little evidence against the null hypothesis that the two distributions are equal, i.e. we should accept the null hypothesis that there is no difference in the distribution of perception of fitness between the therapists and non-therapists.
 Overall, while gender appears to make a difference to the self-perception of fitness, the course being taken does not.

-Q20.
+[A20]{}.
 The rank biserial correlation is 0.063, a very small effect size.

-Q21.
+[A21]{}.
 Self-perception of fitness in therapists (Mdn = 3.0) did not differ significantly from that in non-therapists (Mdn = 3.0), U = 246.000, *p* = 0.727, rank biserial correlation = 0.063.

-Q22.
+[A22]{}.
 Gender is nominal (or categorical) data.

-Q23.
+[A23]{}.
 1 = male, 2 = female.

-Q24.
+[A24]{}.
 Go to Analyse, then Descriptives, and set SnRDiff as the variable.
 Shapiro-Wilk for males and females are *p* = 0.774 and *p* = 0.171 respectively.
 This means that the distribution of the differences is not significantly different from normal, so parametric tests can be used.

-Q25.
-The 4 tests for running a parametric test are High level data (ratio or interval), Normal distribution, Equality of variance (*p* = 0.540), Independence of samples.

-Q27.
+[A25]{}.
 H~0~: µ~A~ = µ~B~, where µ~A~ and µ~B~ are the population means of the pre- and post-flexibility groups respectively.
 Null hypothesis: there is no difference between the pre and post sit and reach scores in males.
 Alternative hypothesis: there is a difference between the pre and post sit and reach scores in males

-Q28.
+[A26]{}.
 Shapiro Wilk (against SnRDiff): *p* = 0.774.
 As *p* > 0.5, data is not significantly different from a normal distribution.
 Data is high level, and there is sample independence.
 Finally equality of variance can be checked with our ‘rule of thumb.
 Pre variance = 23.514, post variance = 35.904, so the ratio = 1.53, well within our limit of 3 for equality of variance.

-Q29.
+[A27]{}.
 Pre: Mean = 4.59 cm, sd = 4.85 cm.
 Post: Mean = 6.60 cm, sd = 5.99 cm.

-Q30.
+[A28]{}.
 The 95% confidence interval for the mean difference between the pre- and post-reach for males is -3.370 to -0.650 cm.
 As the range does not cross the zero, it suggests that there will be a difference between the pre and post scores.

-Q31. *t* = -3.343
+[A29]{}. *t* = -3.343

-Q32. *p* = 0.009
+[A30]{}. *p* = 0.009

-Q33. *p* is significant at the 0.01 level, so there is strong evidence against the null hypothesis that the mean pre  and post values are the same.
+[A31]{}. *p* is significant at the 0.01 level, so there is strong evidence against the null hypothesis that the mean pre  and post values are the same.
 Pre and post sit and reach scores are significantly different in the male sample.
 From the data there is strong evidence that our intervention increased flexibility.

-Q34. *d* = 1.06, a large effect size.
+[A32]{}. *d* = 1.06, a large effect size.

-Q35.
+[A33]{}.
 On average, male participants experienced greater sit and reach scores after intervention (M = 6.60, SE = 1.89) compared to before intervention (M = 4.84, SE = 1.53), *t*(10) = -3.343, *p* = 0.009, *d* = 0.744.

-Q36.
+[A34]{}.
 Female median flexibility pre = 10.3 cm.
 Female median flexibility post = 10.45 cm.

-Q37.
-It would appear that the female flexibility has increased after our intervention.
-We should consider this later when running a two-tailed hypothesis test.

-Q38.
+[A35]{}.
 The *p*-value is 0.092.
 This shows there is little evidence against the null hypothesis that there is any difference in the pre- and post-overall flexibility scores.

-Q37.
+[A36]{}.
 The *W* value is 10.500.

-Q38.
+[A37]{}.
 The effect size is 0.62, a large effect.

-Q39.
+[A38]{}.
 For our sample of female students, overall flexibility did not differ significantly between pre-intervention (Mdn = 10.30) and post-intervention (Mdn = 10.45), *W* = 2, *p* = 0.092, rank biserial correlation = 0.62.

 :::